 8) DON’T TAKE lots of warm clothes.
 The climate is hot and humid, so the best clothes for Cambodia are lightweight.
 A rain jacket is a good idea, and a light fleece or sweater can be useful on buses that crank up the A/C, but you really don’t need anything warmer than that.

-10 frequently asked questions about travel in Cambodia
+FAQs about travel in Cambodia

 1) What currency is used in Cambodia?